Blacktip shark: Behaviour

 Blacktip sharks are social and usually found in groups.

-Like the spinner shark, the blacktip shark is known to leap out of the water and spin three or four times about its axis before landing.
-Some of these jumps are the end product of feeding runs, in which the shark corkscrews vertically through schools of small fish and its momentum launches it into the air.
+Like the spinner shark, the blacktip shark is known to leap out of the water and spin three or four times about its axis before returning.
+Some of these jumps are the end product of feeding runs, in which the shark corkscrews vertically through schools of small fish, and its momentum launches it into the air.
 Observations in the Bahamas suggest that blacktip sharks may also jump out of the water to dislodge attached sharksuckers, which irritate the shark's skin and compromise its hydrodynamic shape.
 The speed attained by the shark during these jumps has been estimated to average 6.3 m/s (21 ft/s).

 Blacktip sharks have a timid disposition and consistently lose out to Galapagos sharks (C. galapagensis) and silvertip sharks (C. albimarginatus) of equal size when competing for food.
-If threatened or challenged, they may perform an agonistic display: the shark swims towards the threat and then turns away, while rolling from side to side, lowering its pectoral fins, tilting its head and tail upwards, and making sideways biting motions.
+If threatened or challenged, they may perform an agonistic display; the shark swims towards the threat and then turns away, while rolling from side to side, lowering its pectoral fins, tilting its head and tail upwards, and making sideways biting motions.
 The entire sequence lasts around 25 seconds.
-This behavior is similar to the actions of a shark attempting to move a sharksucker; one of these behaviors possibly is derived from the other.
+This behavior is similar to the actions of a shark attempting to remove a sharksucker; one of these behaviors possibly is derived from the other.

 Feeding

 Fish make up some 90% of the blacktip shark's diet.
-A wide variety of fish have been recorded as prey for this species: sardines, menhaden, herring, anchovies, ladyfish, sea catfish, cornetfish, flatfish, threadfins, mullet, mackerel, jacks, groupers, snook, porgies, mojarras, emperors, grunts, butterfish, croakers, soles, tilapia, triggerfish, boxfish, and porcupinefish.
+A wide variety of fish has been recorded as prey for this species - sardines, menhaden, herring, anchovies, ladyfish, sea catfish, cornetfish, flatfish, threadfins, mullet, mackerel, jacks, groupers, snook, porgies, mojarras, emperors, grunts, butterfish, croakers, soles, tilapia, triggerfish, boxfish, and porcupinefish.
 They also feed on rays and skates, as well as smaller sharks such as smoothhounds and sharpnose sharks.
-Rays, crustaceans, and cephalopods are occasionally taken.
+Crustaceans and cephalopods are also eaten.
 In the Gulf of Mexico, the most important prey of the blacktip shark is the Gulf menhaden (Brevoortia patronus), followed by the Atlantic croaker (Micropogonias undulatus).
 Off South Africa, jacks and herring are the most important prey.
 Hunting peaks at dawn and dusk.
 The excitability and sociability of blacktip sharks makes them prone to feeding frenzies when large quantities of food are suddenly available, such as when fishing vessels dump their refuse overboard.